NSIAppDev/MoviesAppTutorial/Tutorial/DisplayMovieComponent.md

 A component is a reusable vue instances.
 Templates that can be used in place of static HTML.

 ## Setup
 Before we begin, it is a good idea to be organized, and therefor, we will create a folder for our components.
 Components should be name with two words, usually an action and a object.
-In our case "DisplayMovie".
-Components are files that end in ".vue".
+In our case `DisplayMovie`.
+Components are files that end in `.vue`.
 Open the file structure of the application and create a new folder called `components` under the `App` folder.

 ![Create Components Directory](images/CreateComponentsDir.jpg)

 ## Writing the Component
-Now that we have our directory, go ahead and create a new file called "DisplayMovie.vue".
+Now that we have our directory, go ahead and create a new file called `DisplayMovie.vue`.
 Right click on the components directory, select `Add` then `New File`, type `DisplayMovie.vue` and press enter.
 Your file should automatically open.